sbanati/Sahil.Dev/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is a single-page react responsive application that is a portfolio.
-Additionally, this portfolio is hosted on Netlify.
+This is a single-page react portfolio application.
+Additionally, this application was built with a mobile first approach and hosted on Netlify.
 <br><br>